dulre159/lunarlanderv2_ddpg_dai/README.md

 </p>

 <h1>Strategies for solving OpenAIGym's LunarLanderV2 with Deep Deterministic Policy Gradient</h1>
-This repo contains my implementation of <link> Deep Q Learning (DQN) and Deep Deterministic Policy Gradient (DDPG) Reinforcement learning (RL) algorithms for solving the <a href="https://www.gymlibrary.dev/environments/box2d/lunar_lander/">LunarLanderV2</a> problem.</br>
+This repo contains my implementation of <link> Deep Q Learning (DQN) and Deep Deterministic Policy Gradient (DDPG) Reinforcement Learning (RL) algorithms for solving the <a href="https://www.gymlibrary.dev/environments/box2d/lunar_lander/">LunarLanderV2</a> problem.</br>
-This code was written for a university exam and the scope was to test some exploration vs exploitation strategies for DDPG agents.
+This code was written for a university exam, and the scope was to test some exploration vs exploitation strategies for DDPG agents.

-<h2>You can read more about RL, DQN and DDPG here</h2>
+<h2>You can read more about RL, DQN, and DDPG here</h2>
 <a href="https://spinningup.openai.com/en/latest/spinningup/rl_intro.html">Part 1: Key Concepts in RL</a></br>
 <a href="https://spinningup.openai.com/en/latest/spinningup/rl_intro2.html">Part 2: Kinds of RL Algorithms</a></br>
 <a href="https://spinningup.openai.com/en/latest/spinningup/rl_intro3.html">Part 3: Intro to Policy Optimization</a></br>